GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 ## The structure of the example

 The pipeline package is comprised of the `my_package` directory and the `setup.py` file.
 The package defines the pipeline, the pipeline dependencies, and the input parameters.
 You can define multiple pipelines in the same package.
-The `my_package.launcher` file is used to submit the pipeline to a runner.
+The `my_package.launcher` module is used to submit the pipeline to a runner.

 The `main.py` file provides a top-level entrypoint to trigger the pipeline launcher from a launch environment.